Change in the Fellowships Program

 History of the Fellowships Program

 The Institute has a long tradition of funding research fellowships at the Folger Shakespeare Library.
-The Library, which opened in 1932, offered its first fellowships in 1935; the current, more extensive, and more senior fellowships initiative had its start in 1984.
+The Folger, which opened in 1932, offered its first fellowships in 1935; the current, more extensive, and more senior fellowships initiative had its start in 1984.
 The Fellowships Program has grown through the continued generosity of organizations such as the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the American Council on Learned Societies.
 Folger fellowships also draw from dedicated endowments built up over decades of support.

 Working with the Folger Collection